holt/syringe-todos/readme.md

 A simple example is the "revert" action, which is invoked if the __Esc__ key is pressed whilst editing a todo item.
 When this happens:

 1. An associated keystroke listener defined in `app.actions.proxies` is tasked with executing the `app.action.revert` and `app.helpers.repaint` methods.
 No arguments are passed to either of these functions.
-2. The `app.action.revert` method has references to the `$.syr.li`, `app.state`, and `app.collections` objects injected into it, and uses these references to obtain:
+2. The `app.action.revert` method has references to the `$.todos.li`, `app.state`, and `app.collections` objects injected into it, and uses these references to obtain:
     - `app.state.cache` - the cached list item title
     - `app.collections.todolist` - the todo list collection

-3. The ID of the `$.syr.li` (the active list item) is used to fetch the corresponding item model from `app.collections.todolist`, whose title is then reverted to that held in the state cache.
+3. The ID of the `$.todos.li` (the active list item) is used to fetch the corresponding item model from `app.collections.todolist`, whose title is then reverted to that held in the state cache.

 4. The `app.helpers.repaint` method executes.
 Again, via injection, this method has immediate access to the application views, collections, and state objects.
 All views are re-rendered against their associated collections and the app is updated.